 Did you know...

-This process attributes value to the customer and makes them feel important.
-When customers are engaged, it’s been proven to have a profound effect on buying habits, with engaged customers likely to purchase a product 90% more often and spend up to 60% more, per transaction.
+When customers are engaged through feedback, it has a profound effect on buying habits, with engaged customers likely to purchase a product 90% more often and spend up to 60% more, per transaction.

 How often should you collect customer feedback?